AguLeon/MCPWorld/README.md

 git submodule update --init --recursive
 ```

+## 1. Check and update the test configuration
+Check the configuration file in `./scripts/config.cfg` for all the experiments configuration, from docker container environment-variables to which models to use.
+Once you have the configuration set, you can move to the next step.

-## 1. Start the Docker Workspace
+## 2. Start the Workspace and run benchmark tests

-Bring up the container stack using the entrypoint script.
+Bring up the container stack using the `entrypoint,sh` script.
 This boots the desktop environment, VNC/noVNC services, Ollama, and prepares the shared workspace volume.

 ```bash
 cd ~/MCPWorld